Primordial Black Holes and Gravitational Waves in Hybrid Inflation with Chaotic Potentials: PBH Abundance

 \section{PBH Abundance}

-When the primordial curvature perturbation re-enters the horizon during radiation dominated era, it may gravitationally collapse to form PBHs.
-The PBH mass is equal to $\gamma M_{\mathrm{hor}}$, where $M_{\mathrm{hor}}$ is the horizon mass and we choose the factor $\gamma= 0.2$ \cite{Carr:1975qj}.
+The gravitational collapse of primordial curvature perturbation upon horizon re-entry during radiation dominated era may yield PBHs.
+The PBH mass is equal to $\gamma M_{\mathrm{hor}}$, where $M_{\mathrm{hor}}$ is the horizon mass and we take $\gamma= 0.2$ \cite{Carr:1975qj}.
 The current fractional energy density of PBHs with mass $M$ to DM is \cite{Carr:2016drx}